johnpharmd/beautiful-jekyll/_posts/2018-12-13-Is-Metformin-In-Your-Future?.md

 Now, before you clamor about non-generalizability, please consider that really only "race" is highly skewed here.
 (I prefer "ethnicity", but that's a topic for another post.)

-Given my work as a clinical pharmacist (including more than one hospital), it didn't surprise me that number of diagnoses increased with age, but I wanted to visualize it.
+Given my work as a clinical pharmacist (including in more than one hospital), it didn't surprise me that number of diagnoses increased with age, but I wanted to visualize it.

 ![img-2](/img/2018-12-13-blog-img2.png)